Donate Sponsor

 I am leaving my home to escape domestic abuse.
 Can you help?

-We understand that your cat may be another barrier to being able to leave an abusive situation.
-Our specialist cat fostering service Lifeline could help, offering a free, confidential, temporary foster placement as a short-term solution.
+We understand that your cat may be a barrier to being able to leave an abusive situation.
+Our specialist cat fostering service, Lifeline, could help.
+Lifeline offers a free, confidential, temporary foster placement for your cat as a short-term solution.

-All information you give Lifeline is completely confidential and you'll receive monthly updates on your pet from our female-only team who are available to help with the process.
+All information you give Lifeline is completely confidential.
+You’ll be helped through the process by our friendly, female-only team, and you'll receive monthly updates on your pet while you’re apart.
 Find out more about Lifeline, including frequently asked questions.

 I’m having a baby.
 Can I keep my cat?

-Welcoming a new baby is a wonderful time for any family, but you might find yourself worried that your bundle of joy and your feline friend won’t get along, especially if this is your first baby.
+Welcoming a new baby is a wonderful time for any family.
+But you might find yourself worried that your bundle of joy and your cat won’t get along, especially if this is your first baby.

 You might be particularly concerned if you have a cat that bites.
-If you’re considering rehoming a cat that bites or gets very anxious about change at home, do seek advice from your vet or a qualified cat behaviourist who will be able to help pinpoint and hopefully resolve the issue.
+If you’re considering rehoming a cat that bites or gets very anxious about changes at home, seek advice from your vet or a qualified cat behaviourist.
+They will be able to help pinpoint and hopefully resolve the issue.

 Most cats make excellent companions for children, and with our helpful guide, there’s every chance you’ll all be able to live in harmony.